-- In January 2024, the Company exercised the remainder of the option and invest in Eranovum approx. €6 million, such that the equity interest increased to approx. 49% of Eranovum's shares. - Following the financial position of Eranovum, in the reporting period, the Company provided Eranovum with loans totaling €6 million.
-The loans bear 12.5% interest and are used by Eranovum for the continued development and installation of charging stations.
-The loans are due to mature by 31 March 2025. - 3.
-The fair value of this investment is determined based on an external valuation that was carried out as of 30 June 2024, as specified below.
-Eranovum is a company in the market penetration phase and has not yet achieved profitability, and therefore, management believes that its fair value should not be updated using the projected return on investment for the owners, but instead reviewed each reporting period.
-The Company examines as of each reporting period the need to update the value according to the development in the business activity of Eranovum.

-In the reporting period, a net positive change in fair value of approx. ILS 19,520 thousand was measured, according to an external valuation as of 30 June 2024.
-The fair value of the investment in Eranovum was estimated using a valuation performed by an independent external valuer from BDO Consulting Group, with recognized professional qualifications and extensive experience in the infrastructure sector.
+- In January 2024, Eranovum exercised the remainder of the option to invest in Eranovum in the amount of approx. €6 million, such that the equity interest increased to approx. 49% of Eranovum's shares. - 2.
+Following the Company's financial position, in June and July 2024, the Company provided Eranovum a loan of €0.5 million and €2.5 million, respectively.
+The loans bear interest at a rate of 12.5%, and the Company intends to provide up to an additional €3 million.
+The loan will be used by Eranovum for the continued development and installation of charging stations and is due to mature by 31 March 2025. - 3.
+As of 30 June 2024, the fair value of the investment in Eranovum was estimated using a valuation performed by an independent external valuer from BDO Consulting Group, with recognized professional qualifications and extensive experience in the infrastructure sector.
 The valuation was conducted using the Discounted Cash Flow (DCF) method.
 The valuation was based on a multi-year forecast provided by Eranovum's management up to 2034, after which a representative year was assumed, from which the terminal value was derived.
-The discount rate used to measure the fair value of the investment is 17.5% (previous valuation as of 30 September 2023 - 18.75%).
+The discount rate used to measure the fair value of the investment in shares is 17.5% (previous valuation as of 30 September 2023 18.75%).